-UC Irvine is where the world comes to discover new gateways for academic, research, leadership and character excellence.
+UC Irvine graduate programs have created new gateways for academic, research, leadership and character excellence.
 We are looking for students who are passionate about learning and about advancing our culture of discovery.
 Since the campus opened in 1965, UC Irvine has helped drive the growth of new technology, business innovation and understanding of issues that bear on the health and livelihood of every citizen.
 Our graduate students give life and breadth to each of these endeavors.
 The campus offers a wealth of services to help ensure that our students succeed.
 In particular, our Graduate Resource Center provides specific support for your academic, professional success and personal needs.

 Surrounded by coastline, mountains and desert, UC Irvine offers an incomparable Southern California location in which to live and study.
 With a commitment to sustainability at the heart of our mission, UC Irvine ranks highly in the Sierra Club’s top 10 ‘Coolest Schools’.